Enryun/Common_SwiftUI/README.md

 A customizable range slider view in SwiftUI.

 Allows users to select a closed range of values using two draggable thumbs.
 This component is highly customizable with options for defining the range limits, thumb spacing, and appearance.

+Parameters:
+- `selection`: A binding to the selected range of values.
+- `range`: The total range from which values can be selected.
+- `minimumDistance`: The minimum allowable distance between the two thumbs.
+- `lineWidth`: The thickness of the slider's active range.
+- `tint`: The color of the slider's active range and thumbs.
+- `backgroundColor`: The color of the slider's track.
+- `controlConfig`: Configuration for the control's appearance including thumb tint, width, and shadow.

 Example: